napcs/simplevideoplayer/README.md

 WebM Support
 -----

 Pass in the `webmrul` parameter with the path to your WebM video.
+If you only put the MP4 file in,  then it'll check to see if the browser supports MP4.
+If it doesn't then it'll load a Flash-based player.

 History
 ------
-v0.3 - Added WebM support
-v0.2 - Added a form to make building the IFRAME easier. v0.1 - Initial version
+v0.3 - Added WebM support and forced Flash fallback if WebM is not sent in. v0.2 - Added a form to make building the IFRAME easier. v0.1 - Initial version